JEFworks-Lab/jefworks-lab.github.io/_posts/2019-07-19-figure-style-faux-pas.md

 - All figure panel labels should be consistent in terms of their relative position to figure panels

-## Style Faux-pas 3.
+## Style faux pas 3.
 Insufficient padding

 ![](/assets/blog/figure_faux_pas_3.png)